callumacrae/lynx.io/articles/ultimate-guide-htaccess.md

 ## Rewriting URLs

-This section is so big that I decided it was worth an entire article to itself - coming in the next couple days.
+This section is so big that I decided it was worth an entire article to itself, which you can find [here](mod_rewrite-create-friendlier-urls).

 ## Blocking people (or robots)